anoma/namada/documentation/spec/src/economics/inflation-system.md

 ## Inflation system

 In general, inflation refers to the process of a currency losing its purchasing power over time.
 While this is a classical economic phenomenon, the way cryptocurrencies are produced permits great control over money supply, and doing so cleverly can have positive effects such as increasing incentives.
-Here we use "infation" as a synonym for "token printing".
+Here we use "inflation" as a synonym for "token printing".
 The protocol controls the Namada token NAM (the native staking token), which is programmatically minted to pay for algorithmically measurable public goods - proof-of-stake security and shielded pool usage - and out-of-band public goods.

 1. Proof-of-stake rewards, which are paid into the reward distribution mechanism in order to distribute them to validators and delegators.
 2. Shielded pool rewards, which are locked in a way such that they can be eventually paid to users who kept tokens in the shielded pool.